JonayedAhmed/JavaScript-Clean-Code/README.md

 ## 4. ES Classes

-### 4.1 General Suggestions

-- Prefer 2015 class / ES6 over ES5
+- Preferable to use 2015 class / ES6 over ES5.
-- Try to use method chaining
+- Try to use method chaining.

 ## 5. Avoid Using Eval

-Trying to avoid eval function should be avoided as it's not safe and it opens a potential thread vector for miscellaneous programmers.
+Eval function should be avoided as it's not safe and it opens a potential thread vector for miscellaneous programmers.

 ## 6. Objects & Data Structures
-- Use getters and setters (helps in encapsulation, makes adding validation simple, easy to add logging and error handling)
+- It's better to use getters and setters (helps in encapsulation, makes adding validation simple, easy to add logging and error handling)
-- Make the object have private members (Can be achieved with ES5)
+- We should try to make the object have private members (Can be achieved with ES5)
-- Prefer composition over inheritance
+- Composition is more prefer over inheritance

 ## 7. User Template Literals for Concatenation